nixvigilia/nixvigilia/README.md

 <h1 align="center">Hi 👋, I'm Nix <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="100"></h1>
 <h3 align="center">Full Stack Developer - Ruby on Rails | ReactJS | VueJS | PHP | Codeigniter</h3>

+Almost all my repositories here are uploaded to Heroku, and all I use is free Web Dyno.
+Loading the website will take a while because when dyno or website doesn't receive any traffic in 1 hour, dyno goes to sleep.
+Thank you for your patience.

 - 🌱 I’m currently learning more about **ReactJS & VueJS, combining them with Ruby on Rails.**